MichaelFisher1997/Chip8_Emulator/README.md

 Simply run `zig build run` to run, or do `zig build` and move the .exe AND the .dll files to where a 'games/' folder is play on linux and windows!

 ## Mac
-yeah im not rich enough for this
+yeah im not yet rich enough for this